KAU-QuantumAILab/TRAIL/README.md

 python main.py --dataset Cora --layer 128
 ```

-The particulars of setting are written on `setting.py`
+The particulars of setting are written on `setting.py`, and the specific hyperparameters of our method are already fixed with default.